adamonthecode/Username-Generator/README.md

 # Username-Generator
-Simple Python generator using a file which contains numerous random stings.
+A simple Python Username Generator using a file which contains numerous random stings.
 With this, it will choose two random words in combination with random numbers and it will then generate a random username.

 # The benefits of this Username Generator
 - Username will be unique